-1. become familiar with the general operation of an early childhood center or an elementary, middle level, or secondary classroom.

-2. become familiar with certain age-characteristics of the children at the level in which the observation occurred.

-3. become familiar with general characteristics of the curriculum at the level in which the observation occurred.

-4. become acquainted with the evidences and manifestations which make Christian education unique.

-5. become familiar with some of the methods and techniques for managing the center or classroom efficiently.

-6. acquire a greater desire to serve in the teaching ministry.

-7. acquire a growing sense of confidence in working with children.

-8. acquire a greater appreciation for the value and importance of Christian education.

-- 9. acquire a growing appreciation for the characteristics and needs of children. - 10. begin to develop skills of interpersonal communication with children. - 11. begin to develop observation skills. - 12. reflect and self-assess his/her teaching.
+- 1. become familiar with the general operation of an elementary or middle level classroom. - 2. become familiar with certain age-characteristics of the children at the level in which the observation occurred. - 3. become familiar with general characteristics of the curriculum at the level in which the observation occurred. - 4. become acquainted with the evidences and manifestations which make Christian education unique. - 5. become familiar with some of the methods and techniques for managing the classroom efficiently. - 6. acquire a greater desire to serve in the teaching ministry. - 7. acquire a growing sense of confidence in working with children. - 8. acquire a greater appreciation for the value and importance of Christian education. - 9. acquire a growing appreciation for the characteristics and needs of children. - 10. begin to develop skills of interpersonal communication with children. - 11. begin to develop observation skills.

+- 13. begin to develop teaching skills. - 12. reflect and self-assess his/her teaching.